antrea-io/antrea/docs/cookbooks/multus/README.md

 When using the [dhcp
 plugin](https://github.com/containernetworking/plugins/tree/master/plugins/ipam/dhcp)
-to assign IP addresses to Pod interfaces, a separate daemon needs to runone ach Node, which will notably ensure that local DHCP leases are renewed periodically.
+to assign IP addresses to Pod interfaces, a separate daemon needs to run on each Node, which will notably ensure that local DHCP leases are renewed periodically.
 To deploy the DHCP daemon (as a DaemonSet), you can use the following command: